 For a summary of the significant ways in which Novo Nordisk's corporate governance practices differ from the NYSE Corporate Governance Listing Standards, please see Appendix 2.

-For a review of Novo Nordisk's compliance with and explanations to all the applicable NYSE Corporate Governance recommendations, please refer to novonordisk.com5.
+For a review of Novo Nordisk's compliance with and explanations to all the applicable NYSE Corporate Governance recommendations, please refer to Novo Nordisk's webpage.

 Management and Board committees